trufflesuite/trufflesuite.com/src/blog/preparing-for-the-merge-hear-from-our-truffle-engineers/index.md

 *“The tentative date for the Merge is sometime during the week of Sept.
 19, 2022.
 However, this date is subject to change based on the outcome of the Goerli testnet merge.”*

-### What do Truffle users need to know ahead of the Merge?
+### What do Truffle users need to know/do ahead of the Merge?

 **David Murdoch, Lead Blockchain Engineer, Truffle:**